 Lire, Dire et Rire - Using French Picture Books In The Classroom

-- Introduce French picture books and show how they can be used in the classroom
+- Introducing French picture books and demonstrating how they can be used in the classroom

 The course will be led by Liz Luka and Ann Lazim.